ncoghlan/curiousefficiency/site/pages/about.rst

 Nick is a CPython core developer and a member of the Board of Directors for the Python Software Foundation.
-He is the author or co-author of several accepted Python Enhancement Proposals (including PEP 343, which added the with statement and context managers in Python 2.5, and PEP 453 which saw the ``pip`` installer bundled with Python 3.4), and has also accepted a number of PEPs on Guido van Rossum's behalf as BDFL-Delegate.
+He is the author or co-author of several accepted Python Enhancement Proposals (including PEP 453, which saw the ``pip`` installer bundled with Python 3.4+, and PEP 466, which saw several key Python 3 network security enhancements backported to the Python 2.7 series), and has also accepted a number of PEPs on Guido van Rossum's behalf as BDFL-Delegate.

 Nick is currently the BDFL-Delegate for most packaging related PEPs, serving as the primary liaison between the CPython core development team and the Python Packaging Authority.
-His own efforts in the packaging space are focused primarily on the metadata 2.0 interoperability standards (PEP 426, 440, 459) and on communicating the ongoing work of the Python Packaging Authority to the broader Python community.
+His own efforts in the packaging space are focused primarily on the metadata 2.0 interoperability standards (PEP 426, 440, 459) and on aligning the ongoing work of the Python Packaging Authority with the efforts of the Fedora Environments & Stacks working group.

 At the PyCon US 2013 language summit, Nick successfully argued for updates to the Python Enhancement Proposal process (described in PEP 1) that allowed